bigbird555/bigbird555.github.io/index.md

 I was ranked first in the world. :)</details>

-<details><summary>Facebook Hacker Cup 2021</summary>

-I progressed to Round 2 of the Facebook Hacker Cup 2021.</details>

 <details><summary>Quora Programming Challenge 2021</summary>

-My performance on the Programming Challenge has attracted the attention of the Recruiting team and I was invited to a job interview.</details>
+My performance on the programming challenge has attracted the attention of the recruiting team and I was invited to a job interview.</details>

 #### Honors

 <details><summary>6th Place Honor | Sugaku Koshien, National Mathematics Competition</summary>
-September (2015-9)
+September 20th, 2015

-I and other 4 students who were good at mathematics in high school participated in *Sugaku Koshien* (National Mathematics Competition) sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a team.
+I participated in *Sugaku Koshien* (National Mathematics Competition) sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a team.
 We won 6th place in the national tournament out of all the 415 high school teams. </details>

 <details><summary>Rank A Honor | Japan Mathematical Olympiad</summary>
-Febuary (2015-2)
+February 3rd, 2015

 I participated in Japan Mathematical Olympiad and passed the prelim to select the Japanese representatives for the International Mathematical Olympiad (IMO).
 Then I was recognized as one of <a href="https://www.imojp.org/archive/mo2015/jmo2015/index.html">the 175 A rankers</a> who were chosen out of all the 3,508 participants.</details>